What we look for

 • Contacting an admissions counselor.
 Send the counselor a note or email, meet with the counselor visiting at the high school, call and introduce yourself.
 An admissions counselor is the best advocate at Augustana.

 • Contacting others that matter to you: faculty, coaches, activity advisors.
-These people can offer insight and help determine your fit on campus.
+These people can offer insight into what life could be like for you at Augustana.

 • Responding to communication.
 If we call or write or email, please respond.